keboola/developers-docs/extend/generic-writer/configuration/configuration.md

 ### SSL Verification

 Allows turning of the SSL certificate verification.
 Use with caution.
-When set to false the certificate verification is turned off.
+When set to false, the certificate verification is turned off.

 ```json